 Sculpture of a horse trampling a barbarian, Western Han dynasty (206 BC - 9 AD), at the Tomb of Huo Qubing, Maoling Museum, Xingping, Shaanxi province, China, 1981.

 National Museums Scotland is privileged to have the Ann Paludan Photographic Archive in the collection as a gift from Ann Paludan herself, as well as associated archival materials of Ann’s research.
 We have since then received the generous support of her family for its digitisation, which has made the image library possible.
 A Study Day on Historical Chinese Sculptures and the Ann Paludan Archive commemorating Ann Paludan and her work took place at the National Museum of Scotland on 30 March 2019.
+All images are © Estate of Ann Paludan and the audio recording is courtesy of the family of Ann Paludan with their generous support.

 The Imperial Ming Tombs, Yale University Press and Hong Kong University Press, 1981